teltek/gst-plugin-ndi/README.md

 export GST_PLUGIN_PATH=`pwd`/target/debug
 gst-inspect-1.0 ndi
 ```

+By defult GStreamer 1.16 is required, to use only GStreamer 1.12 instead of 1.16, pass `--disable-default-features` to cargo.
+Only a subset of video formats is supported with this GStreamer version.

 If all went ok, you should see info related to the NDI element.
 To make the plugin available without using `GST_PLUGIN_PATH` it's necessary to copy the plugin to the gstreamer plugins folder.
 ```